fkroeber/gsemantique/Readme.md

 <img src="docs/py_logo.png" align="right" width="150" />

 This package builds on top of [semantique](https://zgis.github.io/semantique/#) and extends its functionality by offering:
-* Pre-configured access to a variety of EO datasets with global coverage (e.g., Sentinel-1, Sentinel-2, Landsat)
+1. Pre-configured access to a variety of EO datasets with global coverage (e.g. Sentinel-1, Sentinel-2, Landsat)
-* Retrieval & storage mechanisms for the data to persist data cube inputs locally and simplify the rebuilding of the data cubes and replication of the analyses
+2. Retrieval & storage mechanisms for the data to persist data cube inputs locally and simplify the rebuilding of the data cubes and replication of the analyses
-* Scaling mechanisms that allow to evaluate recipes for large spatio-temporal extents up to the mesoscale, with internal automatic handling of the required chunking of the processing into smaller parts
+3. Scaling mechanisms that allow to evaluate recipes for large spatio-temporal extents up to the mesoscale, with internal automatic handling of the required chunking of the processing into smaller parts

 ## Installation